Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Skepticism- the doctrine that absolute knowledge is impossible.

 Sojourn- to stay in a place for a time; live temporarily.
 A temporary stay.
 A brief period of residence.
+Transcient.

 Somatic- material, physical, coporeal, bodily.